bjuppa/macropiche/README.md

 This is useful with code highlighters like [Prism](http://prismjs.com).
 Why not use
 [the same configuration the Laravel docs use](http://prismjs.com/download.html?themes=prism&languages=markup+twig+css+clike+javascript+php+php-extras+scss+bash+sql+apacheconf+git+handlebars&plugins=line-numbers)?
-Generated Prism files can also be found among the (assets of this package)[/assets] for quick use.
+Generated Prism files can also be found among the [assets of this package](/assets) for quick use.

 The `<samp>` element is used to display the processed output, with a `<pre><code class="language-html">` inside.
 It's not often one gets the opportunity to properly use `<samp>`,